This post compares the training precision of TensorFlow, PyTorch, and Neural Designer for an approximation benchmark.

 With Neural Designer, the average training time is 8.5 seconds.

-The following table summarizes the metrics yield by the three machine learning platforms.
+The following table summarizes the metrics yielded by the three machine learning platforms.

 TensorFlow | PyTorch | Neural Designer | |